qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 Why just read when you try it out?

 We've packed an easy-to-use Colab for you: [Sparse Vectors Single Encoder Demo](https://colab.research.google.com/gist/NirantK/ad658be3abefc09b17ce29f45255e14e/splade-single-encoder.ipynb).
-Run it, tinker with it, and start seeing the magic unfold in your own projects.
+Run it, tinker with it, and start seeing the magic unfold in your projects.
 We can't wait to hear how you use it!

 ## Conclusion